siliconsam/imp2022/README.md

         If ld.script only uses .rela relocation then use ld.i77.script

-    * build the pass3 program (used to generate the Elf .o files from .ibj files) Pass3 program is generated from the pass3elf.c source (generates .rel relocations) cd imp2022/pass3 make install
+    * build the pass3 program (used to generate the Elf .o files from .ibj files) The pass3 program is generated from the pass3elf.c source (generates .rel relocations) cd imp2022/pass3 make install